jasync-sql/jasync-sql/README.md

 // Close the connection
 connection.disconnect().get()
 ```

 The above example is a simple usage of the driver.
 In most real world scenarios there is one missing part here.
 Each `Connection` from above is capable of handling one query at a time.
 In order to be able to execute multiple connections simultanously one should use a `ConnectionPool`.

-Connections pool is responsible to manage connections, borrow them for query execution and validate they are still alive.
+`ConnectionPool` is responsible to manage connections, borrow them for query execution and validate they are still alive.
 Aside from construction, `ConnectionPool` has the same interface as a `Connection`.
 Here is how a connection pool is constructed:

 ```Java
 PoolConfiguration poolConfiguration = new PoolConfiguration(
         100,                            // maxObjects